 5. Promotes a Healthy Gut

 We know that probiotic foods provide a good dose of much-needed good bacteria that our digestive systems crave, but what does that have to do with red cabbage?
 I’m sure you have heard of kimchi.
-While most kimchi is made from green cabbage, we are seeing more and more kimchi made from red or purple cabbage.
-This traditional Korean fermented food is manufactured by fermenting vegetables with the probiotic lactic acid bacteria (LAB).
-Many bacteria are involved in the fermentation of kimchi, but LAB becomes dominant while the putrefactive bacteria are suppressed during salting of baechu cabbage and the fermentation.
+Most kimchi is made from green cabbage, but kimchi made from red or purple cabbage is becoming more popular.
+Kimchi is a traditional Korean fermented food — in fact, it’s one of the most popular vegetable probiotic foods in the world.

 Red Cabbage Nutrition